What Is Correlation?

 How do you make better campaign decisions using correlation appropriately?

-This answer might satisfy a statistics test, but for marketers, the real issue with establishing a relationship between two things is understanding how the story your marketing data tells.
+This answer might satisfy a statistics test, but for marketers, the real issue with establishing a relationship between two things is understanding the story your marketing data tells.
 Correlation studies should show marketers how to make better campaign decisions.

 Unfortunately, most marketers experience the issue of showing a correlation between precise marketing efforts and campaigns with precise outcomes.
 You may be able to show some connections, but the relationship is tenuous and far from effective in really driving home actionable insights